Here are the best gay bars in Medellin, Colombia, for gay travelers to check out and have a FANTASTIC time!

 - And here are the best gay bars in Bogota to get your night started

-- If you're travelling as a couple, don't miss our favourite romantic things to do in Bogota
+- If you're traveling as a couple, don't miss our favorite romantic things to do in Bogota

 - We've also got you covered for places to stay, with the best gay friendly hotels in Bogota